MarcusGastaldello/FRICOSIPY/docs/running_a_simulation.md

 By default, as with the original *COSIPY* model, *FRICOSIPY* reports each output variable for every simulation timestep.
 However, this

 Therefore, the *FRICOSIPY* model offers a customisable reporting frequency for the output dataset.
 The user must simply set `reduced_output == True` and places a CSV with the desired timestamps, expressed in datetime format [yyyy-mm-dd hh:mm], in the *data/output/output_timestamps/* directory.
+Inbetween the reported values, variables are aggregated: meteorological conditions and energy fluxes are averaged, mass fluxes are summated and state variables are reported as their instantaneous values.

-*Ex. yearly timestamps for the time period 2000 – 2025 which would reduce the output dataset from 219150 hourly values to 25 aggregated annual values.
+*Example.
+Yearly timestamps for the time period 2000 – 2025, which would reduce the output dataset from 219,150 hourly values to 25 aggregated annual values.*

 |          |
 |:---:|